What is DMARC & Why Does It Matter for Your Email Campaigns?

 Why DMARC is Now Required for Bulk Senders

-These rules aim to:
+These requirements aim to:

-How DMARC Gains Trust
+How DMARC Builds Sender Trust

 How to Implement DMARC — A Marketer-Friendly Setup Guide